criswell/github-reflog/CONTRIBUTING.md

 # Monolithic versus modular

 I'm well aware I can make this project using Python modules.
-I'm also aware this would probably make working with it easier.
+I'm also aware this would probably make contributing to it easier.

 However, one of the current design goal is ease of installation.
 There is no installation tool for `git-github-reflog`, and it should be easy to install